nataddrho/digiball_windows/README.md

 ### Versions:
 Version 1.0 - Initial Release
-Version 1.1 - Changed RPM to RPS for consistency with iOS/Android/DigiCast app
+Version 1.1 - Changed RPM to RPS for consistency with iOS/Android/DigiCast app Version 1.2 - Ball type and color is read directly from ball.
+Argument no longer needed.

 ### Requirements: